gtatters/Thermimage/HeatTransferCalculations.md

     ## [1] -1.486309

-Notice how the absorbed environmental radiation is ~440 W/m2, but the animal is also losing losing a similar amount, so once we account for the net radiative flux, it very nearly balances out at a slightly negative number (-1.486 W/m2)
+Notice how the absorbed environmental radiation is ~440 W/m2, but the animal is also losing a similar amount, so once we account for the net radiative flux, it very nearly balances out at a slightly negative number (-1.486 W/m2)

 ### How to include Ground temperature?